ansalens/x86_asm/tasks/data/linux_memory.md

 - It's not anonymous, because it's mappings are __private__.
 - Which means updating it won't change the underlying file.
     - If it would change the underlying file it would overwrite the actual on-disk binary image.
-- Data section will store all those variables in executable, unlike __assembly directives__ which are not.
+- Data section will store all those variables in executable, unlike __assembly directives__ which are not stored at all.
 - Text memory section stores all string literals and program's code.

 ![segments](scrs/segments.png)